AlexTelon/taskgit/README.md

 ## Task.toml

-See the [task.toml](task.toml) file in this repository for an example.
+See the [tasks.toml](tasks.toml) file in this repository for an example.